hnjw-png/DJANGOBLOG/README.md

 a free to use image from pixbay.

-*code institute learning content.
+* code institute learning content.

-*static overflow for tips
+* staticoverflow for tips.

+*